Inner Richmond | 06/19/2017-06/30/2017

 Supervised play available 8am-9am and 3pm-6pm for an additional charge.

-Adventures in Writing Camp is excited to come to Congregation Beth Sholom this summer!
+Adventures in Writing Camp is excited to return to Congregation Beth Sholom with back-to-back camps this summer!
 This San Francisco location will have first grade, elementary, and middle school programs.
 Our team of credentialed teachers, musicians and college students is ready to help campers build confidence and fall in love with writing this summer!

 MEET THE TEAM